Thanks for your interest in proposing a session at WITS. Read on to learn more about what we’re looking for.

 (Offered only at WITS North America.)

-Blogger 101 Day is an extra half-day of programming specifically designed for attendees who are new to digital content creation.
+Blogger 101 is an extra half-day of programming (with a meal included!) specifically designed for attendees who are new to digital content creation.
 This is an opportunity for beginner bloggers to get a head start on the exciting and informative sessions taking place during WITS.
 Participants will learn from experienced bloggers, influencers, and entrepreneurs about the basics of blogging, promotion, and setting themselves up for success as they set off down the path of becoming a travel influencer.
 Session topics have included: travel blogging 101, selecting a niche, creating an editorial calendar, social media 101, crafting a voice, building an evergreen brand, CMS basics, and more.

 WHAT WE ARE NOT LOOKING FOR